Florida's "Chad Meredith Act"

 - Participating in the swim was not a condition of membership in the fraternity.

-Although the jury rejected these defenses, it was clear those charged with violating new anti-hazing laws in the future would try to raise similar defenses.
+Although the jury rejected these defenses, it was clear those charged in the future would try to raise similar defenses.
 This was explained to Rep. Hasner.
 He agreed these loopholes needed to be closed.
 As a result, the proposed legislation was amended to specifically state that none of these arguments would be a defense to a charge of violating the new law.
+Rep. Hasner’s bill, co-sponsored by Sen. Campbell (D. Ft.
+Lauderdale), was amended in committee to be called the “Chad Meredith Act” in Chad’s honor.
+Following passage by the House and Senate, Governor Bush signed the bill into law at the University of Miami where Chad died.
+Chad’s parents, brother, sister, nephews, nieces and aunt attended.

 “Chad would be very proud of this,” said Mr. Meredith.
 “He was always helping people when he was alive and with this law he can help save others from having to go through the same thing.
 We know he is watching and this is a great way to remember him.”